Nicklas-Holmqvist/portfolio-3-0/README.md

 # Nicklasfoto 3.0

+## Goal
+Create with as much semantic html and accessability I can.
+It will not be perfect but one step in the right way.

 ## Content
 This is my second redone of my personal photography portfolio this year(2022).
 The first go was a simple ReactJS/Typescript page with almost all data fetched from Contentful.